Salamek/chromium-kiosk/README.md

 Chromium kiosk is simple package turning your Linux based PC/Raspberry into simple web kiosk using chromium.

+> [!NOTE]
-> Please consider sponsoring if you're using this package commercially, my time is not free :) You can sponsor me by clicking on "Sponsor" button in top button row.
+> Please consider sponsoring if you're using this package commercially, my time is not free 😅 You can sponsor me by clicking on "Sponsor" button in top button row.
 Thank You.

 # Features